What is Cabinet Refinishing Best Practices Part 4?

 Many homeowners believe that once the base coat is on, the hard work is over.
 In reality, the final steps are where the finish's durability and appearance are determined.
 Poor drying conditions can ruin weeks of prep work.
 Wrong sanding grit between coats can create adhesion failures.
 And improper hardware reinstallation can chip your newly sprayed surface.
 This guide walks you through each of these final steps so you can achieve a professional result that lasts.

-cabinet refinishing best practices part 4 is not just a follow-up—it's the critical conclusion.
+Cabinet refinishing best practices part 4 is not just a follow-up—it's the critical conclusion.
 Skipping these steps is why many DIY jobs look amateur within a year.
 Let's change that.
+For a comprehensive overview, see our

 Temperature and Humidity Control

-For water-based paints (which we exclusively use at World Pro Painting—low-VOC from Sherwin-Williams and Benjamin Moore), ideal drying conditions are between 60°F and 80°F with humidity below 50%.
+For water-based paints—which are the industry standard for low-VOC and durability—ideal drying conditions are between 60°F and 80°F with humidity below 50%.
 In cooler months, you may need space heaters and dehumidifiers.
-In summer, air conditioning can help.
+In summer, air conditioning helps.
 Never dry cabinets in direct sunlight, as it can cause inconsistent drying and blistering.
+At World Pro Painting, we always monitor conditions with a hygrometer and adjust accordingly.

 💡Key Takeaway